isomerpages/singapore-customs-old/_businesses/05-transhipping-goods/05a-quick-guide-on-transhipping-goods.md

 ***

 ## Step 4 : Obtain Customs Transhipment Permit

-You allowed to obtain customs Permits on behalf of your clients where a permit is  [required](/businesses/transhipping-goods/transhipment-procedures/types-of-transhipment-permits).
+You allowed to obtain customs permits on behalf of your clients where a permit is  [required](/businesses/transhipping-goods/transhipment-procedures/types-of-transhipment-permits).
 Please ensure that the permit declaration type and permit message are correct during your application process.

 All permit applications must be submitted via TradeNet.
 They will be accessible through [TradeNet front-end solution from an approved solution provider](/businesses/national-single-window/overview/TradeNet-Solution-Providers) or [Government Front-End Application](https://www.tradenet.gov.sg/tradenet/login.portal){:target="_blank"}